cmdcolin/cmdcolin.github.io/_posts/2023-04-08-nextjs-appdir-blog.md

 ## Footnote 1.
 The unified/remark/rehype stack

-I use the 'unified/remark/rehype' stack for parsing my blogpost markdown.My unified/remark/rehype setup allows github flavored markdown (so e.g. links are automatically converted to `<a href>`s) and code will be highlighted by https://github.com/shikijs/shiki which I found did a pretty good job with e.g.
+I use the 'unified/remark/rehype' stack for parsing my blogpost markdown.
+My unified/remark/rehype setup allows github flavored markdown (so e.g. links are automatically converted to `<a href>`s) and code will be highlighted by https://github.com/shikijs/shiki which I found did a pretty good job with e.g.